“Her vocals penetrate your heart, the lyrics stir your conscience, the melodies are soothing and the rhythms are contagious.”

-“If you look at our history,” she says, “you see over and over that music has played a central role in changing how people think, for the good and bad.
-How we make change in the larger political landscape starts with how we affect one another individually, and music brings message in a way that opens people—their heart, mind, spirit.”
+“If you look at our history,” she says, “you see over and over that music has played a central role in changing how people think, both for the good and bad.
+How we make change in the larger political landscape starts with how we affect one another individually, and music brings a message in a way that opens people—their heart, mind, spirit.”

-She began facilitating poetry workshops at Taller Puertorriqueño, a Puerto Rican cultural center based in North Philadelphia where she taught local Puerto Rican youth about the current struggle and resistance movement in Vieques, Puerto Rico, using poetry and drawing as their expressive voice.
-Taína has since taught poetry writing workshops for both children and adults, with a focus on marginalized populations including incarcerated women, refugees and union workers.
+Taína began facilitating poetry workshops at Taller Puertorriqueño, a Puerto Rican cultural center based in North Philadelphia where she taught local Puerto Rican youth about the anti-colonial resistance movement in Puerto Rico, using poetry and drawing as their expressive voice.
+After graduating from Goddard College’s Transformative Language Arts MA program, Taína developed several poetry and songwriting curriculums, and has since taught poetry and song writing workshops for both children and adults, with a focus on marginalized populations including incarcerated women, refugees and union workers.